Electrical Interface of myCobot 280 Arduino

 A. Figure 1-4, Figure 1-5, Figure 1-6, and Figure 1-7 are the signal names of the four expansion interface groups on the front of the base, which are used to connect different Arduino development boards.

-Expansion interface group 1 and expansion interface group 4 Can be used to expand the same development board as Arduino UNO interface, such as: Arduino UNO, Arduino MEGA 2560 , etc;
+Expansion interface group 1 and expansion interface group 4 can be used to expand development board with interface as same as Arduino UNO, such as Arduino UNO, Arduino MEGA 2560, etc;

-Expansion interface group 2 and expansion interface group 3 It can be used to extend the pin for the Arduino MKR W iFi 1010 interface consistent development board ;
+Expansion interface group 2 and expansion interface group 3 can be used to extend the development board, whose pin is consistent with Arduino MKR WiFi 1010 interface.

 Figure 1 - 4 Signal names of extended interface group 1